 Some unseemly violence amid the tranquil surroundings of the Nevill Ground at Tunbridge Wells, all from the bat of Kapil Dev.
-Kapil brutalised the Zimbabwean bowlers in an unforgettable display of hitting, as India recovered from 9 for 4, when he came to the crease, and then 17 for 5.
+Kapil brutalised the Zimbabwean bowlers in an unforgettable display of hitting, as India recovered from 9 for 4, and then 17 for 5.
 Wickets continued to fall at the other end, but it didn't matter as Kapil creamed an amazing 175 not out off 138 balls, with 16 fours and six sixes.
 The next highest score was Syed Kirmani's 24 not out, and in all, Kapil's innings comprised 66% of India's total of 266 for 8.
 Before it, India's qualification for the semi-finals had been in doubt.
 Seven days later they were world champions, courtesy another sensational victory, over West Indies in the final.

 A glorious, hazy summer began with England beating Australia by five wickets in the first Test at Headingley.
 The star was Tim Robinson, who continued a storming start to his Test career with a stately 175, while Ian Botham put the boot in with a violent 51-ball 60.
 John Emburey chipped in with 5 for 82 in the second innings - it was his only five-for in 33 Tests in England.
 This match was only Robinson's sixth Test, and he ended it with an average of 71.11.